Your registration includes a day of fun and fitness plus activities and support from the day you register until the Bloomin' Metric®.

 This route offers fairly easy terrain along a shared route with all the other riders as it travels from the shoreline of Westport, with beautiful views of Long Island Sound, into Southport Harbor and turning slightly north of Route 1 in Fairfield.
 As you head back west into Westport you'll pass by old farmlands and a hunt club.

 Arrive at the park early to allow yourself time to park, gather your bike, helmet, water bottle, etc., check in and follow signs to the Meeting Area.
 Meeting time is 9:00 am and starting time is 9:30 am.
 For details, click here.
-Access to cues & map and GPX file for the 25 km route for download will be available a few weeks prior to the event.
+Access to cues & map and GPX file for the 25 km route for download are not available yet.

 8:30 AM – 9:30 AM This route travels slightly more inland than the shortest route but still shares views of Long Island Sound in Westport.
 As you continue north into Fairfield, you begin to ascend Greenfield Hill, known for it blooming dogwood trees, for which the Bloomin' Metric® was named.